d3netxer/virtual-mapgive-course/osm-and-qgis.md

 QGIS can open both .osm and osm.pbf files.
 Just click the 'Add vector data' button.

-For large datasets .osm and .osm.pbf files can be slow to work with, so you may want to add your data to a spatial database such as PostGIS or SpatialLite.
+For large datasets .osm and .osm.pbf files can be slow to work with, so you may want to add your data to a spatial database such as PostGIS or SpatiaLite.
+View the [OSM to SpatiaLite instructions](https://github.com/d3netxer/virtual-mapgive-course/blob/master/OSM-to-SpatiaLite.md)

 ###HOT export tool